Jedlesee brewery and the Bosch, Dengler and Mautner Markhof families

 In 1978 the old house at Prager Straße 84 and the houses number 82 and 80, which were formerly part of the brewery, were demolished; they were last owned by the Lutzky & Co. glass factory.
 In 1980 the beer storage cellar followed.
 House number 78 is the last remnant of the Jedleseer brewery.

-*The first floor of the Spitzer Inn provided a shelter for the neighbors if the Danube overflowed its banks again.
-From 1887 the hostelry also served as the parish hall of the local parish of Floridsdorf and, from 1894 to 1901, of the large parish of Floridsdorf, which – like the imperial capital Vienna – was still in Lower Austria.
+*The first floor of the inn at the Spitz provided a shelter for the neighbours if the Danube overflowed its banks again.
+From 1887 the inn, which the locals simply called Spitz Inn, also served as local authority of the local area of Floridsdorf and, from 1894 to 1901, of the municipality of Floridsdorf, which – like the imperial capital Vienna – still belonged to Lower Austria.
 At the beginning of the 20th century, however, there were suddenly bigger plans for Floridsdorf.
-Should Vienna, as intended, be placed directly under the emperor and thus be separated from Lower Austria, then Floridsdorf should become the new capital of Lower Austria.
-Since a future state capital naturally also needs a representative town hall, the old inn was razed and today’s district office was built between 1901 and 1903 under Floridsdorf’s mayor Anton Anderer (1857 – 1936).
-The four-story Floridsdorf town hall in the baroque-classical style based on the award-winning design by the architects Josef and Anton Drexler originally had a clock tower that was visible from afar, which was destroyed by bombs in the Second World War and was never rebuilt afterwards.
-Small shops and restaurants in the ground floor zone should remind the inn that once stood here.
+Should Vienna, as intended, achieve self-governing status, which means directly ruled by the emperor and thus be separated from Lower Austria, then Floridsdorf should become the new capital of Lower Austria (which was requested by the governor of the archduchy downstream from Enns, Erich von Kielmannsegg).
+Since a future provincial capital naturally also needs a representative town hall, the old inn was razed and today’s district office was built between 1901 and 1903 under Floridsdorf’s mayor Anton Anderer (1857 – 1936).
+The four-storey Floridsdorf town hall in the baroque-classical style based on the award-winning design by the architects Josef and Anton Drexler originally had a clock tower that was visible from afar, which was destroyed by bombs in the Second World War and was never rebuilt afterwards.
+Small shops and restaurants in the ground floor zone should remind the inn that once stood there.